abanuelo/intro-to-kube/README.md

 - Deploying basic Services to communicate with HA pods
 - Calico Networking for Pod-to-Pod communication
 - Common K8s troubleshooting
-- Basic K8s logging and metrics
+- Basic K8s DevOps with Tekton
 - Role-Based Access Control (RBAC) for cluster/user resource control

 We will be using [minikube](https://minikube.sigs.k8s.io/docs/) on [GitHub Codespaces](https://github.com/features/codespaces) to explore K8s.
 To learn how to setup your codespace environment, [please reference this document](https://corise.com/course/kubernetes-managing-containers-at-scale/v2/module/codespace-setup).